Code-Institute-Submissions/portfolio-18/README.md

 - The project is inspired by my experience made so far in software developmet.
+- Manny thanks to my Code Institute Tutors team, especially Anna Greaves with her endless willing to help and patience with my lack of knowlegde.

 - Special thanks to my Code Institute Mentor [Simen Daehlin](https://github.com/Eventyret) for his coding expertise, endless patience and generosity with his time.